What would it mean for your business if you had one more long-term, devoted customers? What about 5, 10, or 100?

 (mostly website touch ups for old customers)

 4C.
-Percentage revenue, existing customers5%
+Percentage revenue, existing customers: 5%

 5C.
 Visit to lead rate, existing customers: 20%